Snowflake-Labs/sfquickstarts/site/sfguides/src/getting_started_with_streamlit_in_snowflake/getting_started_with_streamlit_in_snowflake.md

 In this guide, we will review how to build a Streamlit App within Snowflake that allows you to easily demo Cybersyn’s Financial Data Package data tables with charts built in Vega-Lite.

 ### What is Streamlit?
-Streamlit is a pure-Python [open source](https://github.com/streamlit/streamlit) application framework that enables developers to quickly and easily write, share, and deploy data applications.
+Streamlit is a pure Python [open source](https://github.com/streamlit/streamlit) application framework that enables developers to quickly and easily write, share, and deploy data applications.
 Learn more about [Streamlit](https://streamlit.io/).

 ### What is Vega-Lite?
 Vega-Lite is an [open-source](https://vega.github.io/vega-lite/) high-level grammar of interactive graphics.
 It provides a concise, declarative JSON syntax to create an expressive range of visualizations for data analysis and presentation.